memfault/interrupt/_drafts/hw_actors.md

 ---
 title: The hardware-implemented actor model inside modern MCUs
-description: Description of how interrupt controllers may be used as schedulers
+description: Description of how interrupt controllers may be used as simple schedulers
 author: ramanf
 image:
 ---